import numpy as np

 24 loss = loss.sum()

-25 return loss
+25 return loss4 AdamW

 AdamW is a variant of the Adam optimizer that decouples weight penalty from the optimization steps, where the weight penalty is applied directly to the gradients.
 Adam optimizer uses both the first and second moments of the gradients to adapt the learning rate tailored to each parameter.
 The benefit of Adam/AdamW is that it requires little tuning of hyperparameters compared to RMSprop and SGD.
 We’ll go over each step of the optimization in the implementation.